NREL/ROSCO/docs/source/standard_use.rst

 Reading Turbine Models
 ----------------------
 Control parameters depend on the turbine model.
-The ROSCO_toolbox uses OpenFAST inputs and an additional :code:`.yaml` formatted file to set up a :code:`turbine` object in python.
+The rosco.toolbox uses OpenFAST inputs and an additional :code:`.yaml` formatted file to set up a :code:`turbine` object in python.
 Several OpenFAST inputs are located in `Test_Cases/ <https://github.com/NREL/ROSCO/tree/main/Test_Cases>`_.
 The controller tuning :code:`.yaml` are located in `Tune_Cases/ <https://github.com/NREL/ROSCO/tree/main/Tune_Cases>`_.
 A detailed description of the ROSCO control inputs and tuning :code:`.yaml` are provided in :ref:`discon_in` and :ref:`rt_tuning_yaml`, respectively.